 The Socialist Party then prepared its own draft – Draft Constitution of the Indian Republic in 1948.
-In the foreword, Jayprakash Narayan argued that the deliberations in the Constituent Assembly had ‘failed to enthuse the country’ and the Assembly’s Draft Constitution was conservative and did not reflect the revolutionary mood of the country.
+In the foreword, Jayprakash Narayan argued that the deliberations in the Assembly had ‘failed to enthuse the country’ and the Assembly’s Draft Constitution was conservative and did not reflect the revolutionary mood of the country.

 DCS.1Document Name > Paragraph Number

 We, the people of India, having solemnly resolved to form a Sovereign Democratic Republic and to establish Democratic Socialist Order, wherein social justice willprevail and all citizens will lead comfortable, free and cultured life, and enjoy equality of status and opportunity and liberty of thought, expression, faith and worship, do hereby, through our chosen representatives assembled in the Constituent Assembly, adopt, enact, and give to ourselves this Constitution.